Protractor

 "test:execute": "protractor ./protractor.conf.js",

-"test:report": "serenity-bdd run --source ./target/site/serenity --destination ./target/site/serenity",
+"test:report": "serenity-bdd run --source ./target/site/serenity --destination ./target/site/serenity"

 }